 Alvopetro's strategy is to unlock the on-shore natural gas potential in the state of Bahia, building off the development of our Caburé and Gomo natural gas assets and the construction of strategic midstream infrastructure.
-We are creating an upstream/midstream hybrid corporate vehicle to provide sustainable returns to our shareholders while reinvesting in a disciplined manner in our high impact upstream assets.
-Our plan is to create a disciplined long-term return model where approximately half of our net cashflows are distributed to stakeholders as dividends to our shareholders and interest and principle repayments to capital providers.
+We are creating an upstream/midstream hybrid corporate vehicle to provide sustainable returns to our stakeholders while reinvesting in a disciplined manner in our high impact upstream assets.
+Our plan is to create a reinvestment and long-term stakeholder return model where approximately half of our cashflows are distributed to stakeholders as dividends, share repurchases, and interest and principle repayments to capital providers.